Abolfazl-ghodrati-k/Abolfazl-book/README.md

 - Dragging windows and resizing them
 - Minimizing and maximizing windows
 - Closing window
-- File manager, music player, calculator, awesome to-do app
+- File manager, music player, calculator, awesome to-do app, weather widget
 - Built-in command prompt for interacting with the app
 - Changing the background image or color and saving or applying them